約51分で読めます最終更新:2026年6月

 I did not rank by price.
 Two of the picks below are under ¥30,000 per person; one is north of ¥80,000.
 They're all worth their numbers.

-Below are the seven properties I think represent the best ryokan in Yufuin across price points — from the ¥22,000 station-side mid-range pick to the ¥85,000 design compound.
+Below are the eight properties I think represent the best ryokan in Yufuin across price points — from the ¥22,000 station-side mid-range pick to the ¥85,000 design compound, with one creative-kaiseki standout in the mid-high range.
 Each entry has the same four scores so you can compare on the criteria that matter to you.

 1. Sansou Murata — The Kominka-Modern Original